 In this particular post, I’ll show you how much contribution you need to pay to keep your membership active.

-It is a must for all members, beneficiaries, and qualified dependents to become aware about these recent and updated premiums.
+It is a must for all members, beneficiaries, and qualified dependents to become aware about these recent and updated premiums to keep your membership active.

-By the way, if you haven’t registered yet, here’s an easy guide you can follow: How to Do Philhealth Online Registration.
+If you haven’t registered yet, here’s an easy guide you can follow: How to Do Philhealth Online Registration.
+Your friends might need this guide as well!
+Help your friends by sharing this article to them.

 This membership category are those who have formal contracts and fixed terms of employment.
 Whether you are in a private sector or in government, the employer and employee will share the premium contribution payments.